Last Updated on March 24, 2021 by Helga Dosa

 In its time Lake Nemi has not only called emperors but to artists.
 The American painter George Inness painted the lake during his second trip to Italy, a work that he considered one of his best.
 There is also a 1976 novel by Muriel Spark, which features a story set among three fictitious villas on the bank of the lake.

 The Nemi Ships were built by Emperor Caligula during the 1st century AD, the largest designed to be a very elaborate floating palace.
 The ancient ship boasts baths, heating, mosaic floors, and marble.
 Both of Caligula’s Nemi Ships made use of the most advanced technology available at the time.
 It is believed that while building the ships the Emperor was influenced by the lifestyles of the Hellenistic rulers from Ptolemaic Egypt and Syracuse.

 In 1446, Leon Battista Alberti and Cardinal Prospero Colonna followed up on the local stories of the ship remains at the bottom of Lake Nemi.
 They found the Roman ships buried in about 18 meters of water, which made removing them a difficult prospect.
 The dives conducted by the men caused damage to the ships and shed little light on their construction, except to reveal that the wood used had been covered with lead sheathing.

 Nearly a hundred years later Francesco De Marchi used a diving bell and dove on the wreck.
 De Marchi was able to determine that tenon and mortise joints had been used during the construction.
 At the time there was no scholarly interest in the ships so no further investigations were conducted.

-With the help of the Navy, private individuals and industry, and the Army, an old Roman water conduit that linked the lake to the farms was reactivated.
+With the help of the Navy, private individuals and industry, and the Army, an old Roman water conduit that linked the lake to the farms were reactivated.
 In 1928 the level of the lake began to drop and the first ship broke the surface in March of 1929.
-A museum was built to the ships in 1936.
+A museum was built for the ships in 1936.

 Genzano di Roma